thinkerytim/SAS/README.md

 How to Install IProperty SAS
 ----------------------------
+Clone or download the SAS repository.
+Then navigate into the respective plugin directoreies (plg_ip_sasadmin and plg_ip_saslisting) and zip ALL of the files and directories in the plugin directory into a single archive, one for each plugin.
+You should have TWO archives, one for plg_ip_sasadmin and one for plg_ip_saslisting.

 Use the Joomla Extension Manager in your Joomla Admin to install the plg_ip_sasadmin and plg_ip_saslisting plugins.
 Enable the plugins in the Joomla Plugin Manager, and configure them as described in each plugin's README doc.